legumeinfo/website-ui-specs/paginated-search/README.md

 ## Output

 - A loading spinner should be shown if/when data for the search form is being loaded, e.g. site-specific genera
+- An error alert if the search form data failed to load
 - A loading spinner should be shown when a search form is submitted
 - An error alert if the search failed
 - A warning alert if the search didn't find anything